-YEI, South Sudan (AP) — Until the summer of 2016, South Sudan's Yei region was a leafy oasis in the midst of the country's civil war.
-But when a national peace deal broke down and government soldiers ransacked the area, a handful of U.N. and U.S. officials begged their leaders for help.
+YEI, South Sudan (AP) — When South Sudan’s Yei region turned violent in the midst of the country’s civil war last year, a handful of U.N. and U.S. officials begged their leaders for help.
 Government soldiers were burning villages and slaughtering men, women and children, they warned.

-The pleas of officials and residents fell on deaf ears.
-The U.N. did not send peacekeeping troops to stay in Yei, and the U.S. continued to support South Sudan's military, possibly in violation of U.S. law, an AP investigation found.
-The investigation is based on more than 30 internal or confidential documents from the U.N., White House or State Department, and dozens of interviews with current or former officials and civilians.
+Their pleas fell on deaf ears.
+The U.N. did not send peacekeeping troops to stay in Yei, and the U.S. continued to support South Sudan’s military, possibly in violation of U.S. law, according to an AP investigation based on dozens of internal documents and interviews.

-In a matter of weeks, Yei became the center of a nationwide campaign of what the U.N. calls "ethnic cleansing," which has created the largest exodus of civilians in Africa since the Rwandan genocide in 1994.
+Yei became the center of a nationwide campaign of what the U.N. calls ethnic cleansing, which has created the largest exodus of civilians in Africa since the Rwandan genocide in 1994.
 More than 1 million people have now fled to Uganda, mostly from the Yei region.
-And while there is no tally for how many people have died in South Sudan, estimates put the number in the tens or even hundreds of thousands of people in South Sudan have died.
+And tens or even hundreds of thousands of people in South Sudan have died.

-Kate Almquist Knopf, director at the Africa Center for Strategic Studies at the U.S. Defense Department, compared the situation in South Sudan to Rwanda, where nearly a million people died in 100 days with little action from the U.S. or other world leaders.
+Kate Almquist Knopf, director at the Africa Center for Strategic Studies at the U.S. Defense Department, compared the situation in South Sudan to Rwanda.

-"The reality is that Rwanda happened while the U.N. was there, while the international community was there, and they didn't do anything.
-The same thing is happening now in South Sudan," said Knopf.
-"It's happening on Africa's watch.
-It's happening on America's watch.
-It's happening on the United Nations watch.
-It's appening on everyone's watch."
+“The same thing is happening now in South Sudan,” she said.
+“It’s happening on Africa’s watch.
+It’s happening on America’s watch.
+It’s happening on the United Nations’ watch.”

-More than a year later, the U.N. says it is still considering sending a permanent peacekeeping force to Yei if it gets more troops.
+The U.N. says it is still considering sending a permanent peacekeeping force to Yei if it gets more troops.
 The U.N. now has about 12,000 peacekeepers throughout South Sudan, but U.S. officials say it would take roughly 40,000 to secure the country.
-That leaves Yei and other major population centers — such as Bentiu, Malakal and Wau — vulnerable.

 However, the U.S. aid is a “red flag,” said Sen. Patrick Leahy, who sponsored the law.
 “The South Sudanese security forces, like their rebel counterparts, are notorious for violating human rights without fear of being punished.
 We do not want the United States to be associated with such misconduct.”